 The Delmarva Dash is comprised of 36 relay legs, each ranging from 3 to 8 miles in distance, of varying elevation and through all kinds of places.
 On a standard team of 12 runners, each runner will run three legs.
-Beginning after sunrise and continuing through Friday morning, the teams will start the race in staggered “waves” based on their estimated team “race paces” (the faster your team’s estimated race pace, the later in the morning your team will start).
+Beginning after sunrise and continuing through Saturday morning, the teams will start the race in staggered “waves” based on their estimated team “race paces” (the faster your team’s estimated race pace, the later in the morning your team will start).
 Your team’s first runner will fly from the start with a group of runners from other teams.
 You and your teammates will heartily cheer her on, and then all jump in your team vans-- we recommend two 12-passenger vans, with six runners and all their gear in each van-- and drive to the first runner transition.
 At this runner transition, your team’s second runner leaves the tranquility (sure) of the first team van (the “on” van), and awaits the arrival of his speeding teammate.
 An exchange of the team’s race baton is made, and your team’s second runner takes off, flying through the next race leg.
 Your team’s first runner exalts, high-fives and hugs are exchanged all around, and your team vans continue to the next runner transition.
 Each team’s runners will take turns racing from each runner transition to the next, until all runners on your team have run a relay leg.
 And then the first runner will run again, and this sequence will repeat.
 For standard teams of 12 runners, at the conclusion of every sixth relay leg, the “on” van will make an “exchange” and the runners in the other van (the “off” van) will take over, so to speak.
 Thus, the off van has now become the on van, and the on van is now off.
 The runners in the off van can tag along and cheer on the runners in the on van, they can hang out, or they can drive to the next van exchange and rest up.
 When night falls, your team will still be running-- the only difference is that your runner is now wearing a reflective vest and carrying a flashlight or wearing a headlamp.
 Talk about setting the mood!
-This sequence continues for your team, without stop, day into night and back into day again, until your team finishes the race sometime on Saturday, overlooking the Atlantic Ocean at the finish at the Indian River Inlet in Bethany Beach with a big post-race barbeque and party at the Big Chill Beach Club for all of the runners, their families and friends, and the kids...
+This sequence continues for your team, without stop, day into night and back into day again, until your team finishes the race sometime on Sunday, overlooking the Atlantic Ocean at the finish in Delaware Seashore State Park with a post-race barbeque and party for all of the runners, their families and friends, and the kids...

 The Delmarva Dash will be a lot of fun.
 It is also a challenging race, and we know that you and your team are up to the challenge.
 We hope you’ll be a part of the Delmarva Dash!